edersoncorbari/movie-rec/README.md

 #### 3. Data Model and Verifying Data

+The keyspace is called *movies*.
 The data in Cassandra is modeled as follows:

 <p align="center">
 <img src="https://raw.githubusercontent.com/edersoncorbari/movie-rec/master/doc/img/cassandra-data-models.png">